InfoSecInnovations/project-fantastic/README.md

 - We'll only be supporting Windows 10 for the forseeable future, but other platforms may be added if there's a demand for it.
 - If you don't have git cli installed you will need that first.
 You can install it using [Chocolatey](https://chocolatey.org/packages/git) or [GitHub Desktop](https://desktop.github.com/).
 - Clone the repository and run `npm i` inside the repository root.
+Please ignore the messages saying you should commit the lockfiles (see [Known Issues](#known-issues) below).

 ## Getting started